 Samantha Strahota Paolo is a Major Gifts Officer at HAS, and previously served as the Donor Engagement Manager for the organization.
 She is focused on building, fostering, and advancing relationships with donors.

-Prior to HAS, she worked in communications and marketing with organizations like American Ballet Theatre, the Mattress Factory Museum of Contemporary Art, and Ralph Lauren.
+Prior to joining HAS, she worked with organizations like American Ballet Theatre, the Mattress Factory Museum of Contemporary Art, and Ralph Lauren.
 She serves on the Board of Directors of the Junior League of Pittsburgh.

 Samantha is moved by the rich history of HAS, and the remarkable work still being done over 62 years after the hospital’s founding.
 “It’s an honor to have the opportunity to interact with the devoted community who make such a difference,” she says.
 “With our incredibly dedicated supporters, everything is possible.”

 Anja Grant Zwetsloot

 Finance Director, US Administration Office

 Anja Grant Zwetsloot is Finance Director in the U.S. Administration Office of HAS, responsible for financial management of the organization’s U.S. operations, as well as consolidated corporate financials, corporate management and compliance and U.S.-based human resources.
 Anja earned a Bachelor of Science in Finance and Quantitative Methods from Babson College in Wellesley, Massachusetts, and spent the first 25 years of her career in commercial and residential real estate and then nonprofit consulting.
 She joined HAS in 2007.
 “I feel a sense of pride, knowing that I am helping to preserve this vital institution started by my great aunt and uncle,” says Anja.

 Purchasing and Logistics Specialist